Darrell Stetler II

 1 Corinthians 4:9 For it seems to me that God has put us apostles on display at the end of the procession, like men condemned to die in the arena.
 We have been made a spectacle to the whole universe, to angels as well as to men.
 10 We are fools for Christ… We are weak… we are dishonored!
 11 To this very hour we go hungry and thirsty, we are in rags, we are brutally treated, we are homeless.
 12 We work hard with our own hands.
 When we are cursed, we bless; when we are persecuted, we endure it; 13 when we are slandered, we answer kindly.
 Up to this moment we have become the scum of the earth, the refuse of the world.
 (NIV)

-This is not new!
+Suffering is not new in Christian leadership!
 You think you’re better than Paul?
 Or Stephen?
 Or Jesus?

 Get your head up.
 No, look up here.
 Look me in the eye.